-• If the cop claims that your client's so-called furtive conduct in the car or on the street contributed to a reasonable suspicion that he had a gun,

-- Argue that since your client had a constitutionally protected right to possess a gun, his conduct - even if it could be interpreted as trying to conceal a gun - was innocent.
+• If the cop claims that your client's so-called furtive conduct in the car or on the street contri buted to a reasonable suspicion that he had a gun, Argue that since your client had a constitutionally protected right to possess a gun his conduct - even if it could be interpreted as trying to conceal a gun - was innocent.
 He was only acting furtively, in fact, because New York had unconstitutionally burdened his right to possess a gun in public.
 The only caveat is arguably if the cop knew that your client would never have qualified for a license (ie, had a prior felony).
-Under those circumstances, an inference of criminality could perhaps be drawn from his furtive conduct, but that is extremely unlikely to be the case (but see Exhibit D, which provides arguments for countering the prior felony bar). - □ That your client was arrested before Bruen doesn't sanction the stop because New York has no good faith exception.
+Under those circumstances, an inference of criminality could perhaps be drawn from his furtive conduct, but that is extremely unlikely to be the case (but see Exhibit D, which provides arguments for countering the prior felony bar).
+That your client was arrested before Bruen doesn't sanction the stop because New York has no good faith exception.
 See People v.
-Bigelow, 66 N.Y.2d 417, 427 (1985). - The observation of a bulge in a pocket or waistband does not provide grounds for a stop and frisk, as, again, there is no basis for drawing an inference of criminal possession of a gun from that observation.
-Your client has a protected Second Amendment right to possess a gun in public. - Information, whether from an identified citizen or an anonymous tip, should not provide, the police with anything more than a basis to conduct a minimal inquiry (a level one), not to aggressively question or seize your client, since the information does not establish criminal activity. - If the cop claims that the neighborhood where your client was stopped had a higher incidence of gun possession, and that contributed to reasonable suspicion, - Argue that, even if true, a higher incidence of gun possession only means more people were exercising their constitutionally protected right to publicly carry guns, and do not allow an inference of criminality.
+Bigelow , 66 N.Y.2d 417, 427 (1985). and fr gun fr bservation of a bulge in a pocket or waistband does not provide grounds for a stop isk, as, again, there is no basis for drawing an inference of criminal possession of a om that observation.
+Your client has a protected Second Amendment right to as a gun in public. the po to agg nation, whether from an identified citizen or an anonymous tip, should not provide, lice with anything more than a basis to conduct a minimal inquiry (a level one), not ressively question or seize your client, since the information does not establish hal activity. cop claims that the neighborhood where your client was stopped had a higher nee of gun possession, and that contributed to reasonable suspicion, Argue that, even if true, a higher incidence of gun possession only means more people were exercising their constitutionally protected right to publicly carry guns and do not allow an inference of criminality.
 See our June 2022 Issues to Develop for more "high crime" neighborhood challenges.